nikolaizombie1/Bash-Scripts/README.md

 This will make the install script executable and prompt the user to choose whether to install to the current user or for all the users on the system.

 **NOTE:** It will prompt the user for super user privileges depending on the type of installation chosen.
-MAC OS might work but it is untested.
+Mac OS might work but it is untested.

 ### Usage
    -  colorscript [-l] [-r] [-e (NAME)] [-s]